ash-project/ash/documentation/topics/code-interface.md

 end
 ```

 This simple setup now allows you to open a ticket with `Helpdesk.Support.Ticket.open(subject)`.
 You can cause it to raise errors instead of return them with `Helpdesk.Support.Ticket.open!(subject)`.
 For information on the options and additional inputs these defined functions take, look at the generated function documentation, which you can do in iex with `h Helpdesk.Support.Ticket.open`.
-For more information on the code interface, read the DSL documentation: `d:Ash.Resource.code_interface`.
+For more information on the code interface, read the DSL documentation: `d:Ash.Resource.Dsl.code_interface`.

 ## define_for and define_interface